chaotic-society/chebyshev/README.md

 # chebyshev
-A testing library specialized for mathematical functions
+A testing and benchmarking framework specialized for mathematical functions, using error estimation.

+## Examples
+The file `example.cpp` contains example code.

+## Dependencies
+The library has no dependencies.